-Jobs around the home.
 Does the car need washing?
 Are there leaves to rake or snow to shovel?
 Or can you delegate to your kid a task that you would ordinarily do yourself, like gift wrapping, typing an email (which you can dictate), or making greeting cards?

-Working at a family-run business.
 If you have a family-run business, consider ways to get your child involved that are age-appropriate and would give your child a sense of accomplishment and involvement.

 Most jobs are found through word of mouth, so encourage your child to let relatives, family friends, and neighbors know that he or she is in the market for work.

-Jobs in the community.
 Offering to do odd jobs for trusted neighbors—like yard work, lawn mowing, dog walking, pet sitting, and babysitting—is a great place to start.

-Encourage your kid to sell items or books at a family or community yard sale.
 Neighborhoods sometimes hold block yard sales where neighboring families can all take part.
 A community yard sale offers a great way for kids to meet each other and participate.
 By encouraging your child to sell or donate unwanted items you are also teaching valuable financial skills.